privaci/privaci.github.io/_posts/2017-03-14-3rd_symposium_program.md

- With author’s permission, accepted submissions will be posted on the website, but will not be considered archival publications.
+ With authors' permission, accepted submissions will be posted on the website, but will not be considered archival publications.

  We look forward to seeing you at the symposium!